 Customers expect better experiences online and in person than ever before.
 It’s up to your business to seek future-forward ways to continue serving them.
 Visit the Business Solutions Center for more resources and insights on how to deliver exceptional customer experiences.

-Nationwide is providing this information as part of its Business Solutions Center website content and e-newsletter.
-The information included on this e-newsletter and the Business Solutions Center website is designed for informational purposes only.
-It is not legal, tax, financial, or any other sort of advice; nor is it a substitute for such advice.
+The information included here is designed for informational purposes only.
+It is not legal, tax, financial or any other sort of advice, nor is it a substitute for such advice.
 The information may not apply to your specific situation.
-We have tried to make sure the information is accurate, but it could be outdated or even inaccurate, in parts.
-It is the reader's responsibility to comply with any applicable local, state, or federal regulations, and to make their own decisions about how to operate their business.
-Nationwide Mutual Insurance Company, its affiliates, and their employees make no warranties about the information, no guarantee of results, and assume no liability in connection with the information provided.
+We have tried to make sure the information is accurate, but it could be outdated or even inaccurate in parts.
+It is the reader’s responsibility to comply with any applicable local, state or federal regulations.
+Nationwide Mutual Insurance Company, its affiliates and their employees make no warranties about the information nor guarantee of results, and they assume no liability in connection with the information provided.